Logo Dresdner Silber und Metallveredlung GmbH

 Silver plating of contacts and connectors for telecommunications, electronics, electrical engineering, precision mechanics, the automotive industry and mechanical and apparatus engineering to improve electrical conductivity

-• Silver plating of small to very small connectors by barrel plating
+• Electroplating of small to very small connectors using the barrel plating process

-• Intermediate components for high frequency technology, medium voltage, high voltage
+• Silver electroplating of medium-sized components for high-frequency technology, medium voltage, high voltage

-• Silver plating of copper, brass and aluminium
+• Silver plating of copper, brass and aluminum

 • Silver plating of complicated geometric components

-• Manual handling of individual parts or small drum systems for small quantities
+• Silver plating by means of manual galvanizing of individual parts or small drum systems for small quantities

-• High quality silver plating of sacral equipment, jewellery and similar
+• High-quality silver plating of technical parts, sacred devices, jewelry and similar items

-• High quality silver plating of candlesticks, bowls, cups and cutlery
+• High-quality silver plating of chandeliers, bowls, cups and cutlery

 • If required, the silver plating can be provided with tarnish protection